 During the review period, teachers may be asked to provide additional information or documentation to verify their eligibility, such as proof of a minimum of 5 years employment as a teacher with their local education agency and 3 years of teaching environmental education and/or environment-based curriculum.
 The teacher's response to the request for additional information must be received within 14 days from the date the request is sent; if the information is not received by that date, the application will not be considered further.

 EPA reserves the right to reject all applications in one or more of the EPA regions and to make no awards in those region(s) under this announcement.
 In addition, EPA reserves the right to make fewer than two awards in one or more regions.
 If EPA decides to make fewer than two awards in one or more regions, it will do so in a manner that does not prejudice any applicant or affect the basis upon which the applicants were evaluated or selected for award and maintains the integrity of the competition and the evaluation and selection process.

-For complete details on application requirements from last year's cycle, please review the application process and application packet provided below.
+For complete details on application requirements for the current awards cycle, please review the application process and application packet provided below.

-Award winners and honorable mention recipients will be notified during the late spring or early summer following the application year.
+Award winners and honorable mention recipients will be notified during the late spring or early summer following the close of the current application year.

-No Bartlett Award will be presented in 2016 as part of the PIAEE program.
+No Bartlett award will be presented during this cycle of the PIAEE program.